composewell/streamly/README.md

 using streamly.
 To get an idea about IO streaming performance, you can benchmark these against the regular unix utilities using the `time` command.
 Make sure to use a big enough input file and compile with `ghc -O2` when benchmarking.
+Use `+RTS -s` flags on the executable to check the space usage, look for `maximum residency` in the output.

 Note that `grep -c` counts the number of lines where the pattern occurs whereas the snippet below counts the total number of occurrences of the pattern, therefore, the output may differ.

 ``` haskell
 import qualified Streamly.Prelude as S